 #2.
 ENVIRONMENTAL CONCERNS OVER PLASTICS

 China’s new rules on purchasing recyclable materials impose new restrictions on plastics.
-At the same time, public concern about plastic waste is rising.
-Some waste management companies are exploring new markets, including India, Southeast Asia and parts of the U.S.3 Others are seeking to educate consumers to get better at sorting recyclables to reduce contamination.
+At the same time, public concern about plastic waste is rising, with cities across the U.S. banning plastic bags3.
+Companies are exploring solutions, including seeking to educate consumers to get better at sorting recyclables to reduce contamination.

 #3.
 LABOR SHORTAGES

-With the economy humming and unemployment low, finding and retaining workers is getting harder.
+With unemployment low, finding and retaining workers is getting harder.
 Drivers pose a particular challenge.7 To fill vital positions, companies are broadening their searches, partnering with trade schools and offering health and other incentives.
 They are also looking to “work smarter,” taking advantage of data analytics to maximize worker output, including driver performance optimization and new approaches to increase efficiency and profitability.8

 #4.
 INNOVATION AND TECHNOLOGY